Dmartin348/notes/setup/env_guide.md

 ![Postgres Download Home](./images/postgres-download.PNG)

-Please look at the row for **version 10.13** as we will downloading this version.
+Please look at the row for **version 10.XX** as we will downloading the latest Postgres 10 version.
 Select the download link which corresponds with your system and click it.

 You'll then be prompted to save the file.
 Click "Save File".